 This article will explore the uses and effectiveness of oral minoxidil for the treatment of alopecia and other things you need to know about the medication.

-- What is oral minoxidil?
+How effective is oral minoxidil?

 What should you take instead of oral minoxidil?